 A common measure of a healthy weight is Body Mass Index’ or BMI.
 This measure takes your height into account for your weight.
 Generally, a BMI between 20-25 suggests healthy storage of both fat and muscle.

-A BMI over 30 may show higher fat stores (but can also be high in a person who has lots of muscles).
+BMI over 30 may show higher fat stores (but can also be high in a person who has a lot of muscle

 Weight changes usually show changes in fat, muscle mass and/or body water.
 Dieting or ‘slimming’ is when we try to lose some of our fat stores.
 Weight loss in cancer is usually a loss of both fat and muscle stores.
 This can leave you feeling tired or weak and can affect recovery from your treatment.

 Your weight changes from day to day due to normal changes in fluid (like drinking lots of fluids or passing lots of urine (peeing lots!).
 This will usually be a few pounds difference in your weight.
 Unintentional loss of fat and muscle will show as bigger loss.
 If this bigger loss happens over a short period of time then you may be at risk of malnutrition.

 Malnutrition means ‘poor nutrition’ and can refer to both:

 - Undernutrition when you don’t get enough nutrients